 Tiger’s first return to the top of a Major leaderboard came at last year’s Open Championship at Carnoustie where he finished T6.
 He missed the cut at the US Open earlier in the year and ended T32 at the Masters, after taking two full years off of the Majors.

 Royal Portrush Golf Club in Northern Island will host The Open for the first time since 1951 when the world’s best arrive at Dunluce Links.
 Tiger has never played the course professionally but spoke highly of it when announced as an upcoming venue in 2014.
 He has 10 career top 10s at The Open, including victories in 2000, 2005, and 2006.

 Tiger Woods Betting Odds: 2020 Masters Tournament

 Tiger will head back to Augusta National in 2020 in need of just one more green jacket to tie Jack Nicklaus’ record of six.
-Woods shares the all-time tournament record with Jordan Spieth for lowest score at minus-18, from his 12-stroke victory in 1997.
+Woods shares the all-time record with Jordan Spieth for lowest score at minus-18, from his 12-stroke victory at The Masters in 1997.